North Beach is a vibrant, walkable neighborhood in San Francisco, otherwise known as Little Italy.

 1. Eat at famous North Beach restaurants.

-Enjoy streetfront dining at the European-style Calzones.
+Enjoy streetfront dining at the Californian-Italian style The Stinking Rose (formerly Calzones).

 Hang out with the locals at the North Beach Restaurant.